lancenacabuan/Shaliah/README.md

-recent book *Wisdom Christology in the Gospel of John* (2021), which argues that John\'s portrayal of Jesus is best understood against Jewish Wisdom literature background, without requiring a literal pre-existent Son–essentially, that John presents Jesus as embodiment of God\'s personified wisdom and word, not as a second divine Person from eternity[\[30\]](https://www.reddit.com/r/BiblicalUnitarian/comments/1cajnew/new_unitarian_book_on_the_gospel_of_john/#:~:text=Smith%20argues%20that%20Wisdom%20in,a%20conscious%20female%20person).
+recent book *Wisdom Christology in the Gospel of John* (2021), which argues that John\'s portrayal of Jesus is best understood against Jewish Wisdom literature background, without requiring a literal pre-existent Son – essentially, that John presents Jesus as embodiment of God\'s personified wisdom and word, not as a second divine Person from eternity[\[30\]](https://www.reddit.com/r/BiblicalUnitarian/comments/1cajnew/new_unitarian_book_on_the_gospel_of_john/#:~:text=Smith%20argues%20that%20Wisdom%20in,a%20conscious%20female%20person).